enFloo/stackSyncTakeHome/README.md

 # Python Script Executor API

-A Flask-based API service that executes arbitrary Python code in a sandboxed environment and returns the result.
+A Flask-based API service that executes arbitrary Python code in a sandboxed environment **using nsjail** and returns the result.

 ## Cloud Run URL
 https://script-executor-dh7od47dlq-uc.a.run.app